SDM-PSI reference manual

-Seed-based d Mapping (formerly Signed Differential Mapping) or SDM is a statistical technique for meta-analyzing studies on differences in brain activity or structure which used neuroimaging techniques such as fMRI, VBM, DTI or PET.
+Seed-based d Mapping (formerly Signed Differential Mapping) with Permutation of Subject Images, or SDM-PSI, is a statistical technique for meta-analyzing studies of differences in brain activity or structure that used neuroimaging techniques such as fMRI, VBM, DTI or PET.
 It may also refer to a specific piece of software created by the SDM Project to carry out such meta-analyses.

 Overview of the method